How Trump, Mnuchin and DeJoy edged the Postal Service into a crisis

+When Louis DeJoy arrived at the U.S. Postal Service’s L’Enfant Plaza headquarters in mid-June, Mark Dimondstein, the veteran leader of one of the agency’s largest unions, had a series of pressing concerns.

+The novel coronavirus was exacting a heavy toll on the postal workforce, causing large numbers of absences.
+And Dimondstein was worried whether DeJoy, the new postmaster general, had an adequate commitment to defending the Postal Service as a public institution, or whether DeJoy, a top fundraiser for President Trump, would serve the president’s interests or the agency’s.

 Dimondstein had spoken weekly with DeJoy’s predecessor, Megan Brennan.
-But it would take six weeks for him to get an audience with the new boss, and by then, the labor leader had other priorities: to halt the rapid-fire cost-cutting moves DeJoy ordered that were degrading the delivery of mail, medicine, food and other staples to a country homebound as the virus was surging again.
+But it would be six weeks before he met with DeJoy, and by then, the labor leader had other priorities: to halt the rapid-fire cost-cutting moves DeJoy ordered that were degrading the delivery of mail, medicine, food and other staples to a country homebound as the virus was surging again.

 “You’ve been there less than a month,” Dimondstein said in an interview.
 “Wouldn’t you want to get the opinion of the unions and the mailing community on what might happen if you cut service like this?
 He never talked to us or sought our input.”